PROPOSED Entity Reconciliation Working Group Charter

 Deliverables

 Draft state indicates the state of the deliverable at the time of the charter approval.
-Choose one: Expected completion indicates when the deliverable is projected to become a Recommendation, or otherwise reach a stable state The Working Group intends to publish the latest state of their work as Candidate Recommendation (with Snapshots) and does not intend to advance their documents to Recommendation.
+Expected completion indicates when the deliverable is projected to become a Recommendation, or otherwise reach a stable state.

 Normative Specifications